 Unfortunately, sometimes a consistent disciplinary plan isn't enough.
 When you have an employee who is late over and over, it's time to sit them down for a serious one on one conversation to get to the root of their late arrivals.

 In some cases, you may find out that the underlying cause has a simple solution: for example, an unreliable mode of transportation to work.
+Or their shift needs adjusted to match their hectic home schedule.
 In this case, encourage your employee to get help from friends or family.
-In other cases, the issue may not have a simple solution, and you’ll need to be very clear with employees about your expectations of them to solve these problems.
+In other cases, the issue may not have a simple solution, and you'll need to be very clear with employees about your expectations of them to solve these problems.

 As you get more experience having these conversations with staff, you'll be better equipped to recognize these potential problems as you look to hire.
 Asking questions about reliable modes of transportation to work, for example, would help uncover issues with car problems.
 This will help you make hires who will take their attendance at work seriously, and work to be on time.